aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/manipulate-and-substitute-truetype-fonts/_index.md

 If you are sure that all processing documents require the same font settings, then it is recommended to set up and utilize the default **FontSettings** instance.
 Suppose that you need to use the same font sources for all your documents.
 In this case, you can just amend the default instance as follows:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithFontSettings-FontSettingsFontSource.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithFontSettings-FontSettingsFontSource.cpp" >}}

 {{% alert color="primary" %}}